-An AI-ready application and data platform architecture, aligned parameters for build versus buy decisions and plans for where to host data and applications to optimise outcomes
+An AI-ready application and data platform architecture, aligned parameters for build vs. buy decisions, and plans for where to host data and applications to optimize outcomes

 The pace of AI innovation has captured the imaginations of people around the world.
-It has also intensified many of the biggest questions leaders face when seeking to optimise AI value, such as:
+It has also intensified many of the biggest questions leaders face when seeking to optimize AI value, such as:

-- Do I have the infrastructure required for Al applications to access data securely, quickly and at scale? - Based on my top-priority use cases, should I buy, build or modernise AI applications? - How should I determine whether to host data and AI applications on premises or in the cloud?
+- Do I have the infrastructure required for AI applications to access data securely, quickly, and at scale? - Based on my top-priority use cases, should I buy, build, or modernize AI applications? - How should I determine whether to host data and AI applications on premises or in the cloud?

-As you work to resolve these questions, the first step is to choose an application and data platform architecture that will meet your organisation's requirements.
-Your architecture will determine the technologies you need, whether you buy a prebuilt solution, build it yourself or opt for a combination.
+As you work to resolve these questions, the first step is to choose an application and data platform architecture that will meet your organization's requirements.
+Your architecture will determine the technologies you need, whether you buy a prebuilt solution, build it yourself, or opt for a combination.

-"You can't democratise AI if you don't have an architecture that connects everyone across the company," says Andy Markus, Chief Data Officer at AT&T. "The cloud makes that possible."
+"You can't democratize AI if you don't have an architecture that connects everyone across the company," says Andy Markus, Chief Data Officer at AT&T. "The cloud makes that possible."

-Al Strategy and Experience
+AI Strategy and Experience

-A systematic, customer-centric approach to AI that includes applying the right model to the right use case and experience in building, testing and realising AI value across multiple business units, use cases and dimensions
+A systematic, customer-centric approach to AI that includes applying the right model to the right use case and experience in building, testing, and realizing AI value across multiple business units, use cases, and dimensions

 Customer-centricity, and taking a systematic approach to AI, are both emerging as key contributors to AI success.
-The 2023 Gartner® report Survey Analysis: AI-First Strategy Leads to Increasing Returns found that "41% of mature AI organisations use customer success-related business metrics", while "the strategic importance of AI techniques has once again been confirmed by our respondents.
-77% of mature organisations adopt an AI-first strategy, systematically considering AI for every use case."4 of mature organisations adopt an Al-first strategy, systematically considering Al for every use case.4
+The 2023 Gartner[®] report Survey Analysis: AI-First Strategy Leads to Increasing Returns found that "41 percent of mature AI organizations use customer success-related business metrics," while "the strategic importance of AI techniques has once again been confirmed by our respondents.
+77 percent of mature organizations adopt an AI-first strategy, systematically considering AI for every use case."4 of mature organizations adopt an AI-first strategy, systematically considering AI for every use case.4

-Another critical driver of AI success is applying the right model to your use case - in other words, using the right tool for the right job - to solve specific problems and realise value.
+Another critical driver of AI success is applying the right model to your use case in other words, using the right tool for the right job-to solve specific problems and realize value.
 This applies whether you're buying applications or building or your own.
+77%

-Additional factors that tend to correlate with an organisation's AI success include:
+Additional factors that tend to correlate with an organization's AI success include:

-- The number of AI use cases deployed. - The length of time they've been in use. - The degree to which they have scaled across the business. - The degree of value they have generated, measured by productivity, revenue or another metric.
+- The number of AI use cases deployed. - The length of time they've been in use. - The degree to which they have scaled across the business. - The degree of value they have generated, measured by productivity, revenue, or another metric.

 These factors can also reveal potential barriers to success.
-One of the most common examples is the 'perpetual proof of concept' loop, which tends to point to gaps in alignment between projects and valued business outcomes.
-Finally, the degree to which AI is democratised throughout the organisation - extending AI capabilities and tools from a small group of experts to the organisation as a whole - is also a leading indicator of success.
+One of the most common examples is the "perpetual proof of concept" loop, which tends to point to gaps in alignment between projects and valued business outcomes.
+Finally, the degree to which AI is democratized throughout the organization-extending AI capabilities and tools from a small group of experts to the organization as a whole-is also a leading indicator of success.

-Organisation and Culture
+Organization and Culture

-A clear operating model, leadership support, change-management process, access to continuous learning and development and strong relationships with diverse subject-matter experts
+A clear operating model, leadership support, change-management process, access to continuous learning and development, and strong relationships with diverse subject-matter experts

-In conversations with customers and partners, organisation and culture frequently emerge as critical factors for success.
+In conversations with customers and partners, organization and culture frequently emerge as critical factors for success.